Keyboard shortcuts

 solve

 solve finds the solutions of a system of polynomial equations in a list of variables.
-It requires the groebner feature.
+It uses the groebner Cargo feature, which is included in all PyPI wheels (default feature since 2.3.1) and in all source builds.

 from alkahest import ExprPool, solve, sqrt